nahuelcandia/bluebox/README.md

 serverless offline start
 ```

-## Contributing
+## Technologies Used
-Please see our contributing.md.
+- Node.JS
+- Serverless Framework
+- DynamoDB

 ## AWS Services Required
-- CloudFront: acts as the reverse proxy
+- CloudFront: acts as the reverse proxy.
 - AWS Lambda: encrypts the information, saves it into DynamoDB and replaces it by aliases.
 - DynamoDB: stores the sensitive data encrypted.
 - VPC [TBD]: interconnects services and isolates them from the rest of the network.